shooter74/rust-numerical-solvers/README.md

 ##### Derivative-free optimizers

 Derivative-free optimizers do not require the gradient of the function and are generally more robust to noisy objective functions.
 Some optimizers are local and other are global.
 Local optimizers tend to converge to the minimum that is closest to the given starting point.
 Global minimizers are capable of exploring the solution space more extensively and can sometimes return the global minimum of the objective function.
-Some algorithms are also multimodal : they can return several distinct minima after a single run (particle swarm, differential evolution).

-Here is a list of univariate derivative-free optimizers :
+Here is a list of univariate derivative-free optimizers implemented in the library :
 - Golden section search (`golden_section_minimize`)
-- Cubic Lagrange polynomial optimization (`cubic_lagrange_minimize`)
+- ~~Cubic Lagrange polynomial optimization (`cubic_lagrange_minimize`)~~

 #### Multivariate optimizers